Lynnesbian/OCRbot/README.md

 You may also `sudo systemctl enable OCRbot` if you want it to start on boot.

 ## Caveats
 OCRbot is *not* designed to replace captions, merely to supplement them.
 It works best with plain black text on a plain white background.
 For example, PDF scans and Wikipedia screenshots will work great, but handwriting and distorted text won't.
-It will fail (at least partially) for:
+It will almost always fail (at least partially) for:
 - Anything using handwriting
 - Anything that's not in English (although I'm planning on fixing this)
 - Text that is skewed, rotated, stretched, or otherwise distorted